The "exponential" torsion of superelliptic Jacobians: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:preliminaries} we discuss the needed preliminaries, including the superelliptic Jacobians and Hermitian pairings over~$\mc O_{\lambda}$.
 Section~\ref{sec:lifting} is devoted to a proof of a lifting result (cf. Proposition~\ref{prop:lifting}).
 This result allows us to prove Theorem~\ref{thm:image_of_rho} in Section~\ref{sec:proof_of_thm_rho}.
 Section~\ref{sec:endo_char} concerns the group $\mc D_J$, in particular we prove Theorem~\ref{thm:DC}.
-In the last section we give a proof of the Mumford--Tate conjecture for superelliptic Jacobians satisfying the assumptions of Theorem~\ref{thm:image_of_rho}.
+In the last section we give a proof of the Hodge, Tate and Mumford--Tate conjectures for superelliptic Jacobians satisfying the assumptions of Theorem~\ref{thm:image_of_rho}.